VictorBiryukov/promo-action/readme.md

     npm start

-Go to http://localhost:3000 in your browser
+Go to http://localhost:3000 in your browser.
+Input endpoint, application key, application secret of your DataSpace service.
+Enjoy your service!